RHFieldProductManagement/baremetal-ipi-lab/06-addworker.md

 worker-2   OK       inspecting                                            ipmi://10.20.0.3:6203                      true
 ~~~

-You'll also notice this is listed (and managed) by Ironic that's running on the cluster as part of the baremetal operator (note the "inspect wait" status as per the above):
+You'll also notice this is listed (and managed) by Ironic that's running on the cluster as part of the baremetal operator (note the "inspect wait" status in the OpenStack command below):

 ~~~bash
 [lab-user@provision ~]$ export OS_URL=http://172.22.0.3:6385; export OS_TOKEN=fake-token